ieggel/cluster-smi-docker/README.md

 }
 ```

-Note: Doing this also removes the need to specify *--runtime=nvidia* in ordinary *docker run* when using nvidia-docker.
+Note: Doing this also removes the need to provide *--runtime=nvidia* as an arugument to the *docker run* command in order to use nvidia-docker.

 **Cluster-smi-router:**